 This is just another course where I think the designer(s might have missed their target audience.
 I think college students learningto play the game want to have success not be frustrated with 725 ft. holes.

 5 of 5 people found this review helpful.

 6 Helpful / 0 Not

 Pros: Nice selection of distances and terrain.
 About half of the holes require working around/through trees, with the other half being pretty open.
 The creek is often dry, but creates some good elevation differences.
 Hole 4 tees off from the highest point and sails the drive across the creek and to a basket at the end of a grove of trees.
 Hole 5 is 725' long and gives a chance to air it out a little.

-I've played this course a dozen times and never seen another disc golfer.
+I've played this course dozens of times and seldom see another disc golfer.
 Shame.